HHSIDEAlab/mlvs/README.md

 doing so.

-The first part of the specification that relates to the license `code`.
-This is a unique string for representing a particular license.
-For example, MA-MDR-1234567 is a medical doctor in Massachusetts with the license number 1234567.
+The first part of the specification deines a command license `code`.
+This `code` is a unique, predictable, string for representing a particular license.
+For example, `MA-MDR-1234567` is a medical doctor in Massachusetts with the license number 1234567.

 The second part of the specification defines a `URL` structure for pointing to status information on particular license.
-For example http://example.com/license/MA/MDR/1234567.json would point to information about the medical doctor in Massachusetts with the license number 1234567.
+For example `https://example.com/license/MA/MDR/1234567.json` would point to information about the medical doctor in Massachusetts with the license number 1234567.
 As you might notice the `URL` contains the same the elements as the `code`.
 The first part is the state, the second part is the license type, and the third part is the license